seansusmilch/noTBA-scripterx/README.md

 ## Check Current Media (optional)

-This will check your current media for episodes with dummy titles.
+This will check your current media for episodes with placeholder titles.

 ### **Warning**
 ```